-- Residents must have either a 2016-17 (valid through March 31) or 2017-18 (required April 1) resident hunting license (fishing, hunting and furbearer certificate, and a combination license; or a small game, plus general game and habitat license).
+- Residents must have either a 2018-19 (valid through March 31) or 2019-20 (required April 1) resident hunting license (fishing, hunting and furbearer certificate, and a combination license; or a small game, plus general game and habitat license).
 Resident youth under age 16 only need the general game and habitat license.

 - A federal waterfowl stamp is not required.

 - Electronic and recorded calls, as well as shotguns capable of holding more than three shells, may be used to take light geese.

 - Waterfowl rest areas designated for 2019 are not in effect during this conservation order; however, private lands within a rest area may be posted.

 - Nontoxic shot is required for hunting light geese.

 - Driving off established roads and trails is strongly discouraged during this hunt because of the likelihood of soft, muddy field conditions, and winter wheat that is planted across the state.
 To encourage positive landowner/hunter relations, please seek permission before attempting any off-road travel.
 Sprouted winter wheat is considered an unharvested crop, therefore hunting or off-road travel in winter wheat is not legal without landowner permission.

 - Wanton waste of migratory game birds.
 No person shall hunt any migratory game bird without making a reasonable effort to retrieve downed birds, and retain them in his/her possession until processing.